kristov/visicalc.pl/README.md

 	  [ 16 - 10 ] == hex: 0x6  bin: 0b110  dec: 6
 	>

 I don't know what happens with floating point numbers or negative numbers...
-I consider the program behaviour to be "undefined".
+I consider the program behavior to be "undefined".
 You can not input them, but they can happen as a result of evaluation.

 ## Input formats